-FYE 2014-2015 June 30, 2012 Funding valuation report FYE 2015-2016 June 30, 2013 Funding valuation report FYE 2016-2017 June 30, 2014 Funding valuation report
+FYE 2014-2015 June 30, 2013 Funding valuation report FYE 2015-2016 June 30, 2014 Funding valuation report FYE 2016-2017 June 30, 2015 Funding valuation report FYE 2017-2018 June 30, 2016 Funding valuation report

 Actuarial cost method Entry age normal

 Amortization method/period Level percentage of payroll

 Asset valuation method Market value

 Inflation 2.75%

 Salary increases Varies by entry age and service

 Payroll growth 3.00%

-Investment rate of return 7.65
+Investment rate of return 7.15

 Retirement age The probabilities of retirement are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.

 Mortality The probabilities of mortality are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
 Pre- retirement and post-retirement mortality rates include 5 years of projected mortality improvement using Scale AA published by the Society of Actuaries.

-Fiscal year 2015 was the 1st year of implementation, therefore only three years are shown.
+\ Fiscal year 2015 was the 1st year of implementation, therefore only four years are shown.